utdata/rwd-mastery-assignments/ed-school-ratings/rubric-gs.md

 > The part about converting text to numbers can be important.
 TEA data includes IDs that start with `0`, which you will lose if you don't do this.
 While not as important for this story, it is a prime example of this type of situation.

-## Comparing charter vs traditional public schools
+## Using Pivots to find our answers

+### Create the first pivot table: Ratings

 You will use a pivot table to get this answer.
 Note that you'll be filtering out some schools that are rated on "alternative" standards.

-Look through the [Campus Accountability Summary Reference](https://rptsvr1.tea.texas.gov/perfreport/account/2018/download/camprate.html) data dictionary and find the column that shows the "Overall Rating".
+Look through the [Campus Accountability Summary Reference](https://rptsvr1.tea.texas.gov/perfreport/account/2019/download/camprate.html) data dictionary and find the column that shows the "Overall Rating".

 - Start a new pivot table: Data > Pivot table.
 - Set up the pivot table to count the rows based on "Overall Rating".

+> Be patient with Sheets while using this data.
+It's a pretty big data set and each action you do in a pivot table takes a couple of seconds to happen.

 You should now have a table that shows the number of schools that got each rating.

+### Filter out alternative ratings

-However, you need to filter out the non-traditional schools that received an Alternate rating, like juvenile detention centers and the like.
+We want to filter out the non-traditional schools that were judged on an alternative standard, like juvenile detention centers and the like.
 Look through the data dictionary to find the column that notes if a school was "Rated under AEA Procedures".
-If the field says `Y`, then that school was rated under AEA standards.
+If the field says `Y`, then that school was rated under alternative standards.

 - Use Filters to exclude schools "Rated under AEA Procedures".

+### Filter out non-letter-grades

-You'll see that there are still schools that did not receive a rating for whatever reason.
-For this story, you want to remove those as well and retain only "Met Standard" and "Improvement Required".
-We are only comparing stories that are rated under the regular state standards.
+You'll see that there are still schools that were "Not Rated" for whatever reason.
+For this story we want to remove those from our overall percentages.

-- Use Filters to remove the other values.
+- Use Filters to remove the "Not Rated" value from the ratings list.

+### Add charter school columns

 Lastly, we want to split this table to show charter schools vs other schools.
 Look through the data dictionary to find the column that denotes if a school is a "Charter School".

 - Use Columns to split the count by "Charter School".

-Now you have a breakdown of the charter schools vs traditional public schools.
+Now you have a breakdown of grades for charter schools vs traditional public schools (non-charters).

-- In the cells below the table, create formulas that give you the percentage of the total schools that failed for charters vs non-charters.
+- In the open cells below the table, label and create a formula to give you the percentage of non-charter schools that got an "F", and then copy that to create the same for charter schools.
-- Name the sheet something the signifies what you've found.
+- Name the sheet "fails charter/non-charter".

 You now have your answer to the first question.
-Think about how you might write a sentence around that fact.
+Think about how you might write a sentence about that fact.

 ## Filtering for the Austin MSA